-You don’t need high-speed quads, massive terrain parks and 4000 feet of vert to come into the ski lodge at the end of the day with a smile on your face that nothing can wipe off.
+You don’t need high-speed quads, massive terrain parks and 4000ft of vert to come into the ski lodge at the end of the day with a smile on your face that nothing can wipe off.
 Here are five ski areas that you probably haven't heard of but are worth considering for your next adventure.

 Mt Bohemia, MI

 Acres of skiing: 620